-This is Our guide for What to Do in New York City for Free, without spending a dime.
-Well You may spend a bit getting to and from the places but once there its all FREE
+This is Our guide for What to Do in New York City for Free, without spending a dime well You may spend a bit getting to and from the places but once there its all FREE)

 We regularly end up walking over 10 miles a day just walking around between places.
 There is always something incredible to see making getting somewhere almost as exciting as the destination.

 Most of my Free suggestions below will involve walking of some kind.
 When doing New York on the Cheap there is really no substitute for walking.
 You will truly experience the real city along with seemingly endless iconic landmarks, along with much smaller but still iconic New York sights.
-Such as Hot Dog carts, Taxi-cabs and even just street signs.
+Such as Hot Dog carts, Taxi-cabs, and even just street signs.

-New York’s Oasis of Calm right in the centre of it all.
+New York’s Oasis of Calm is right in the center of it all.
 A Relaxing slice of natural beauty surrounded by some of the densest urban areas in the world.
-The park is 6.1 miles around, 2.5 miles long and half a mile wide.
+The park is 6.1 miles around, 2.5 miles long, and half a mile wide.
 It really is a huge space to be devoted to nature while the real estate around it is some of the most valuable in the world.
-It’s been estimated that if sold for development the park would value $529 Billion.
+It’s been estimated that if sold for development the park would value at $529 Billion.
 There is almost zero chance that will happen.
 Take a stroll through and you will see why.